Cystic Fibrosis

 Symptoms of Cystic Fibrosis

-The symptoms of Cystic Fibrosis can vary widely among individuals but commonly include persistent coughing, frequent lung infections (such as pneumonia or bronchitis), wheezing or shortness of breath, and difficulty gaining weight despite a good appetite.
+Common symptoms of cystic fibrosis in the lungs include persistent coughing, frequent lung infections like pneumonia, wheezing, and difficulty breathing.
 Digestive symptoms include greasy, bulky stools, severe constipation, and intestinal blockage.
 Additionally, CF can cause saltier-than-normal sweat, leading to salt depletion and dehydration, especially in hot weather or during exercise.
 Over time, chronic inflammation and infection in the lungs can lead to lung damage and respiratory failure, which are major concerns for individuals with CF.

 Diagnosis of Cystic Fibrosis